ar-nim/iidx-enabler/README.md

 On Windows:

-Use the included Visual Studios project files.
+Use Cygwin, and the rest is the same as Linux.

 Compiler Support
 ==
-Pendual can be compiled via GCC and Clang.
+IIDX Enabler can be compiled via GCC and Clang.

-On Windows Microsoft's Visual C++ compiler or MinGW.
+Why no Visual Studio support?
+Using Visual Studio will result in unneeded dependency that will make the program run less portable.